debiki/gatsby-plugin-ed-comments/README.md

 - `v0.4.4` Fix compilation error: don't use `window.location`.
 - `v0.4.3` Bug fix: Reload comments if navigating to new blog URL.
 - `v0.4.2` Initial release.

+## Building and publishing

+To "publish" this Gatsby module locally, and use in another project on your localhost:

+- Build this lib: `yarn prepublish`.
+- Then type `yarn help link` and read the docs.
+- Then type `yarn link` in this directory.
+- And type `yarn link @debiki/gatsby-plugin-talkyard` in the project where you want to use this local build.

+To publish to the NPM registry:

+- Edit the version in `package.js` or maybe type `npm version patch` (or `minor` or `major`).
+- Type `npm whoami` — are you the correct user?
+If not, create an account over at https://www.npmjs.com, then type `npm login`.
+- Type `npm publish`
+- Go to `https://npmjs.com/package/<package>` and see what happened.
+- Type `npm logout`

 ## License